Princeskydon8/atm.cpp/README.md

 # simple-automated-teller-machine
-App allows user to :check balance deposit amounts withdraw amounts
+App allows user to :check balance, deposit amounts
+, withdraw amounts.

 The teller machine is configured to generate responses simutaneously whenever a request or transaction is made by the user.
 Limitations: withdrawal cannot exceed the amount based in the current balance of the account.